-- (5) Quorum at general meetings - (a) No business may be transacted at any general meeting of the members of the CIO unless a quorum is present when the meeting starts. - (b) Subject to the following provisions, the quorum for general meetings shall be the greater of 5% or three members.
-An organisation represented by a person present at the meeting in accordance with sub-clause (7) of this clause, is counted as being present in person. - (c) If the meeting has been called by or at the request of the members and a quorum is not present within 15 minutes of the starting time specified in the notice of the meeting, the meeting is closed. - (d) If the meeting has been called in any other way and a quorum is not present within 15 minutes of the starting time specified in the notice of the meeting, the chair must adjourn the meeting.
-The date, time and place at which the meeting will resume must be notified to the CIO's members at least seven clear days before the date on which it will resume. - (e) If a quorum is not present within 15 minutes of the start time of the adjourned meeting, the member or members present at the meeting constitute a quorum. - (f) If at any time during the meeting a quorum ceases to be present, the meeting may discuss issues and make recommendations to the trustees but may not make any decisions.
+- No business may be transacted at any general meeting of the members of the CIO unless a quorum is present when the meeting starts. - ii.
+Subject to the following provisions, the quorum for general meetings shall be the greater of 5% or three members.
+An organisation represented by a person present at the meeting in accordance with sub clause 11(g) is counted as being present in person. - iii.
+If the meeting has been called by or at the request of the members and a quorum is not present within 15 minutes of the starting time specified in the notice of the meeting, the meeting is closed. - iv.
+If the meeting has been called in any other way and a quorum is not present within 15 minutes of the starting time specified in the notice of the meeting, the chair must adjourn the meeting.
+The date, time and place at which the meeting will resume must either be announced by the chair or be notified to the CIO's members at least seven clear days before the date on which it will resume. - v.
+If a quorum is not present within 15 minutes of the start time of the adjourned meeting, the member or members present at the meeting constitute a quorum. - vi.
+If at any time during the meeting a quorum ceases to be present, the meeting may discuss issues and make recommendations to the trustees but may not make any decisions.
 If decisions are required which must be made by a meeting of the members, the meeting must be adjourned.

-(6) Voting at general meetings
+f.
+Voting at general meetings

-- (a) Any decision other than one falling within clause 10 (4) {Decisions that must be taken in a particular way) shall be taken by a simple majority of votes cast at the meeting.
-Every member has one vote. - (b) A resolution put to the vote of a meeting shall be decided on a show of hands, unless (before or on the declaration of the result of the show of hands) a poll is duly demanded.
-A poll may be demanded by the chair or by at least 100/o of the members present in person or by proxy at the meeting. - (c) A poll demanded on the election of a person to chair the meeting or on a question of adjournment must be taken immediately.
-A poll on any other matter shall be taken, and the result of the poll shall be announced, in such manner as the chair of the meeting shall decide, provided that the poll must be taken, and the result of the poll announced, within 30 days of the demand for the poll. - (d) A poll may be taken: - (i) at the meeting at which it was demanded; or - (ii) at some other time and place specified by the chair; or - (iii) through the use of postal or electronic communications. - (e) In the event of an equality of votes, whether on a show of hands or on a poll, the chair of the meeting shall have a second, or casting vote. - (f) Any objection to the qualification of any voter must be raised at the meeting at which the vote is cast and the decision of the chair of the meeting shall be final.
+- i.
+Any decision other than one falling within clause 10(d) (Decisions that Must Be Taken in a Particular Way) shall be taken by a simple majority of votes cast at the meeting.
+Every member has one vote. - ii.
+A resolution put to the vote of a meeting shall be decided on a show of hands, unless (before or on the declaration of the result of the show of hands) a poll is duly demanded.
+A poll may be demanded by the chair or by at least 10% of the members present. - iii.
+A poll demanded on the election of a person to chair the meeting or on a question of adjournment must be taken immediately.
+A poll on any other matter shall be taken, and the result of the poll shall be announced, in such manner as the chair of the meeting shall decide, provided that the poll must be taken, and the result of the poll announced, within 30 days of the demand for the poll. - iv.
+A poll may be taken:

+- (a) At the meeting at which it was demanded; or - (b) At some other time and place specified by the chair; or - (c) Through the use of postal or electronic communications. - v.
+In the event of an equality of votes, whether on a show of hands or on a poll, the chair of the meeting shall have a second, or casting vote. - vi.
+Any objection to the qualification of any voter must be raised at the meeting at which the vote is cast and the decision of the chair of the meeting shall be final.